Research

 Srinivasan Iyengar, Ravi Raj Saxena, Joydeep Pal, Bhawana Chhaglani, Anurag Ghosh, Venkat Padmanabhan, Prabhakar T. Venkata

-ACM International Conference on Systems for Energy-Efficient Built Environments (ACM BuildSys), 2021
+International Conference on Systems for Energy-Efficient Built Environments (ACM BuildSys), 2021

 [Paper]